Programming-0101/TheBook/Teach/chapter2.md

 ## About Classes and Objects

 ::: tip
-Understanding Classes and Objects is easier if you’ve already taken a look at the distinction between [variables, values and data types](chapter1.md#variables-values-and-data-types).
+Understanding Classes and Objects is easier if you've already taken a look at the distinction between [variables, values and data types](chapter1.md#variables-values-and-data-types).
 :::

 > A computer program is a set of instructions for manipulating information.